Founded by Dublin born DJ Calvin James (co-founder of The SCOOP Foundation), Syrias Vibes supports

-For the past 15 months we have been funding 8 health clinics, pop up clinics, infirmaries plus a rescue / ambulance service in the Rojava region of Northern Syria - where Calvin spent more than 6 months volunteering as an ambulance driver and medic in 2016.
+For the past 15 months we have been funding 8 health clinics, a mobile 'pop up' clinic that visits 8 areas around Syrias & Iraq, plus a rescue / ambulance service in the Rojava region of Northern Syria - where Calvin spent more than 6 months volunteering as an ambulance driver and medic in 2016.

 In 2017 we have continued our work in Syria but have also focused on displaced Syrians (and others) in neighbouring Iraq, in the Bajed Kandala Camp, home to 7,000 internally displaced survivors of the Yazidi genocide by ISIS.